Analogical proportions in monounary algebras: Introduction

 \section{Introduction}

-Analogical reasoning is at the core of human and artificial intelligence and creativity with applications to such diverse tasks as proving mathematical theorems and building mathematical theories, common sense reasoning, learning, language acquisition, and story telling \cite<e.g.>{Boden98,Gust08,Hofstadter01,Hofstadter13,Krieger03,Polya54,Winston80,Wos93}.

-Analogical proportions are expressions of the form ``$a$ is to $b$ what $c$ is to $d$''---in symbols, $a:b:\,:c:d$---at the core of analogical reasoning with numerous applications to artificial intelligence such as program synthesis \cite{Antic_i2}, computational linguistics \cite<e.g.>{Lepage98,Lepage01,Lepage03}, image processing \cite<e.g.>{Lepage14}, and recommender systems \cite<e.g.>{Hug19}, just to name a few \cite<cf.>{Prade21}.
-Formal models of analogical proportions started to appear only very recently, most notably \citeS{Lepage01} axiomatic approach in the linguistic setting, \citeS{Miclet09} logical approach \cite<cf.>{Prade18}, and \citeS{Stroppa06} algebraic approach.
-See \citeA{Prade14a} for a short introduction to analogical reasoning, and \citeA{Hall89} for a historic overview of approaches to analogical reasoning.
+Analogical proportions are expressions of the form ``$a$ is to $b$ what $c$ is to $d$'' written $a:b::c:d$ at the core of analogical reasoning which itself is at the core of artificial general intelligence \shortcite<e.g.>{Boden98,Gentner83,Gust08,Hesse66,Hofstadter01,Hofstadter13,Krieger03,Polya54,Prade21,Winston80}.

-The author has recently introduced {\em from first principles} an abstract algebraic framework of analogical proportions in the general setting of universal algebra \cite{Antic22,Antic22_d3}.
-It is a promising novel model of analogical proportions with appealing mathematical properties, which even questions some basic properties of analogical proportions often presupposed in the literature \cite<for a discussion, see>[§4.3]{Antic22}.
+The \textbf{purpose of this paper} is to study \citeS{Antic22} abstract algebraic framework of analogical proportions --- recently introduced in the general setting of universal algebra --- in monounary algebras containing only a single unary function.

-The purpose of this paper is to interpret and study that framework in monounary algebras of the form $\mathbb A=(A,S)$ containing only a single unary function $S:A\to A$.
-Monounary algebras are simple enough to provide a convenient context to analyze some interesting concepts like congruences in combination with analogical proportions, and rich enough to yield interesting novel insights.
-In particular, we shall see in \prettyref{sec:Congruences} that analogical proportions and congruences are in general not compatible (but see \prettyref{thm:congruence_N}).
+The \textbf{motivation} for studying proportions in that specific context is that monounary algebras are simple enough to provide a convenient context to analyze interesting concepts like congruences in combination with proportions, and rich enough to yield interesting novel insights.